 Skin Fold is hands down the most effective, accurate, practical method to measure and track your body fat percentage.
 The self-administered Accumeasure Body Fat Caliper (affiliate link) retails for under $10 and is sufficient for most people.

 Bioelectric Impedance Analysis, or BIA, determines the electrical impedance, or opposition to the flow of an electric current through the body.
 Muscle has high water content, and is highly conductive, while fat has lower water content and is not highly conductive.
 Based on the strength of the impedance along with height and weight metrics, the BIA scale will estimate fat-free body mass and body fat percentage.

-Many consumer weight scales like Tanita Body Fat Monitor Scale also come with BIA capabilities, and there are others that require holding the BIA device in your hands.
+Many consumer weight scales like Tanita Body Fat Monitor Scale (affiliate link) also come with BIA capabilities, and there are others that require holding the BIA device in your hands.
 Because the BIA test is based on body water balance, your state of hydration can impact the level of accuracy.

 - Very easy to administer